IMAP-Science-Operations-Center/imap_processing/docs/source/reference/hit.rst

 HIT (High-energy Ion Telescope)
 ==========================

-.. currentmodule:: imap_processing.hit.l0
+.. currentmodule:: imap_processing.hit

-This is the SWE Instrument module, which contains the code for processing data from the SWE instrument.
+This is the HIT Instrument module, which contains the code for processing data from the HIT instrument.

 The L0 code to decommutate the CCSDS packet data can be found below.

 .. autosummary::
     :toctree: generated/

-    hit_l1a_decom
+    l0.hit_l1a_decom